Corporate Governance

 Overview of Corporate Governance Structure

-The Japan Steel Works, Ltd. (“the Company”) has adopted the structure of a company with an audit and supervisory board.
-The Board of Directors consists of nine directors (four of whom are outside directors) and the Audit & Supervisory Board consists of four Audit & Supervisory Board members (two of whom are outside Audit & Supervisory Board members).
+The Board of Directors consists of ten directors (five of whom are outside directors) and the Audit & Supervisory Board consists of four Audit & Supervisory Board members (two of whom are outside Audit & Supervisory Board members).

 The term of office for directors is set at one year.
 The Company has also introduced an executive officer system that separates management decision-making and supervisory functions from business execution functions conducted by executive officers, thereby speeding up decision-making, strengthening supervision and improving business execution.
 Since April 1, 2023, the Company has implemented a system that, in principle, ensures that in the case of head office divisions directors and executive officers, and for business divisions executive officers and other employees, are each responsible for oversight and business execution for the tasks they are delegated or assigned by the Board of Directors.
 This clearly delineates business execution of the business divisions from supervision by the Board of Directors.